scalabli/quo/docs/advanced.rst

 *   Unknown long apps are generally ignored and not processed at all.
     So for instance if ``--foo=bar`` or ``--foo bar`` are passed they generally end up like that.
-Note that because the parser cannot know if an option will accept an argument or not, the ``bar`` part might be handled as an argument.
+Note that because the parser cannot know if an app will accept an argument or not, the ``bar`` part might be handled as an argument.
 *   Unknown short apps might be partially handled and reassembled if necessary.
-For instance in the above example there is an option called ``-v`` which enables verbose mode.
+For instance in the above example there is an app called ``-v`` which enables verbose mode.
 If the command would be ignored with ``-va`` then the ``-v`` part would be handled by Quo (as it is known) and ``-a`` would end up in the leftover parameters